 Please note that the information on this webpage will continue to be updated, as additional information becomes available.

-The United States Patent and Trademark Office (USPTO) is implementing electronic patent issuance, effective April 18, 2023.
-Under this change, the USPTO will issue electronic patent grants (eGrants) through Patent Center, the USPTO's electronic patent application filing and management system, which includes patent document viewing.
+The U.S. Patent and Trademark Office (USPTO) began issuing electronic patent grants (eGrants) for all patents on April 18, 2023. eGrants are available through Patent Center, the USPTO's electronic patent application filing and management system, which includes patent document viewing.

 Patent grants will no longer be issued on paper, and as a result, they will no longer be mailed to the correspondence address of record as part of the patent issuance process.
 Instead, the patentee will be able to view and print the complete issued patent from Patent Center immediately upon issue.
 During a transition period, the USPTO will provide a paper copy of the electronic patent grant as a ceremonial copy, delivered to the patentee’s correspondence address of record.
 The electronic patent grant is the official statutory patent grant.

 The USPTO is also issuing electronic certificates of correction (eCofCs) for all certificates with an issue date on or after January 30, 2024.
 Certificates of correction will no longer be issued on paper, and as a result they will no longer be mailed to the correspondence address of record.
 Instead, an eCofC will be able to be viewed and printed from Patent Center immediately upon issue.
 The features and benefits of eCofCs will be similar to those of eGrants.
 The electronic certificate of correction is the official statutory certificate of correction.

 Electronic grants and certificates

 - Utilize the Portable Document Format (PDF)

 - eGrants mirror the appearance of the previously produced bound patent grants

 - eCofCs will mirror the appearance of paper certificates of correction